Tenant databases

 Real estate agents, private landlords, park operators and others can subscribe to tenant databases.
 This allows them to check listings made about tenants by other subscribers and to list information about tenants to these databases.

-A landlord/agent can only list information about a person in a tenant database if:
+A landlord/agent can only list information about a person in a tenant database if all of these 5 criteria are met:

-• the information identifies the nature of the breach and is accurate, complete and unambiguous.
+- the information identifies the type of breach and is accurate, complete, and unambiguous.

 Before the landlord/agent can list information about a tenant, they must:

-• give the tenant a copy of the information they want to list on the database (or otherwise take steps to disclose it to the tenant)
+- give the tenant a copy of the information they want to list on the database (or take other reasonable steps to give them a copy of the information);

-• give the tenant at least 14 days to review the information and respond
+- give the tenant at least 14 days to review the information and respond; and

 If the landlord/agent fails to do this, they face a fine of up to $2,200.